 The plot of Portal is simple, but its execution and writing elevated it to iconic status.
 The story begins with Chell, a woman who awakens from a coma bed inside a pristine and mysterious testing facility controlled by a computer with artificial intelligence named GLaDOS.
 As the spotless facade gives way to the dark truth behind the facility, the player will uncover the tragic history of the place and the ulterior motives of the rogue AI.

 Portal is a game in which story and gameplay intertwine and work together to create a unified ludonarrative; both plot and challenge increase steadily leading up to the grand finale.
 The story is delivered through comedic and ridiculous voice messages that play in between puzzles.
 In these messages, GLaDOS makes unimpressed remarks about the player’s performance, promising them a cake for completing the tests or making fun of their failures.
 The messages serve as world-building and character development; they slowly reveal that the seemingly cold and matter-of-fact computer is actually petty and vengeful (similar to the supercomputer HAL 9000 from 2001: A Space Odyssey).

 Thinking with portals

 Both Portal and its sequel Portal 2 contain references to the Half-Life games, placing them in the same narrative universe.
 The game became a hit and quickly garnered an extensive fanbase that created custom maps and mods for the game and its sequel.
-The original game was a short and experimental project, so it was released as part of a bundle.
+The original game was a short and experimental project, so it came out as part of a bundle.
 The sarcastic humor and deep narrative of Portal inspired many first-person puzzlers over the years, such as the mind-bending Antichamber and the profoundly philosophical The Talos Principle.